BCOBOB/AMonero/README.md

-# Android Monero Miner
+# A Monero – A Monero Miner for Android

-Forked Proof of concept using the xmrig miner inside an Android APK.
+This MY adaption of a Forked Proof of concept using the xmrig miner inside an Android APK.

-Get the original source at github: https://github.com/DongAoMainland/MoneroMiner.git
+Get the original source i forked from at github: https://github.com/DongAoMainland/MoneroMiner.git

 Based on the code from https://github.com/xmrig/xmrig.